-This study links the communal conflict data from Podes 2008 with official statistics.
-First, it linked the Podes data with Gross Domestic Data (GDP) 2008 from the Indonesia Central Bureau of Statistics.
+We link the communal conflict data from Podes 2008 with official statistics.
+First, we linked the Podes data with Gross Domestic Data (GDP) 2008 from the Indonesia Central Bureau of Statistics.
 Second, poverty, Gini Index and population data were retrieved from the Indonesia Central Bureau of Statistics.
 Poverty was calculated from household expenditure questionnaires of Social Economic Survey (Susenas) 2008.
-Third, the study also linked the Podes 2008 data with age of local election data from the Ministry of Home Affairs to examine whether age of local democracy as measured by age of local election relates with communal conflicts.
+Third, we linked the Podes 2008 data with age of local election data from the Ministry of Home Affairs to examine whether age of local democracy as measured by age of local election relates with communal conflicts.
 Fourth, we retrieved information about existing political dynasty from the Ministry of Home Affairs.
 Fifth, district balancing fund data or dana alokasi umum was linked to test whether fiscal decentralisation affects communal conflicts across districts.
 The district balancing fund data were retrieved from the Ministry of Finance.
 Sixth, the geographical areas and latitude/longitude data were used to examine whether districts in the borders areas have higher risk to communal conflicts than other districts.
+Table 2 below shows determinants of communal conflicts that are included in the model, definitions and sources of data.

-Following the theoretical approaches which explain the prevalence of communal conflicts and the likelihood of it escalating into violence, we include four determinants which capture the approaches.
-First, Gini Index, poverty and malnutrition cases within a district are used to examine economic pathways of the incidence of communal conflict.
-Second, to examine ethno-cultural pathways of communal conflicts we include multiple religions and ethnic group indicators.
-Third, age of direct of local democracy, village head education and district balancing fund are used to test institutional pathways of communal conflicts.
+We include four determinants which theoretically linked with communal conflicts in Indonesia.
+First, Gini Index, poverty and malnutrition cases within a district are used to examine economic pathways of the incidence of communal conflict [Stewart, 2008; Gleditsch et al., 2009].
+Second, to examine ethno-cultural pathways of communal conflicts we include multiple religions and ethnic group indicators [Hegree et. al, 2001].
+Third, age of direct of local democracy, village head education and district balancing fund are used to test institutional pathways of communal conflicts [Baron et al., 2009].
 Fourth, existing political dynasty is included to test political pathways of communal conflicts.
-Local democracy in Indonesia has been characterised by raja-raja kecil (little king) which results in political dynasty within local government.
-Table 2 below shows determinants
+Local democracy in Indonesia has been characterised by rajaraja kecil (little king) which results in political dynasty within local government [Klinken, 2007; Coppel, 2006].